 I am outraged that our blog once again failed to make it on to the list of websites the U.S. Department of Homeland Security's command center routinely monitors.
 The grandfather of all rogue leak sites, Cryptome, published a copy of the 2011 edition of the government document (PDF link to document copy).
 Apparently, there's a new 2012 version some have seen, on which a current round of news coverage is based.

 A "privacy compliance review" issued by DHS last November says that since at least June 2010, its national operations center has been operating a "Social Networking/Media Capability" which involves regular monitoring of "publicly available online forums, blogs, public websites and message boards."
-The purpose of the monitoring, says the government document, is to "collect information used in providing situational awareness and establishing a common operating picture."

 The document adds, using more plain language, that such monitoring is designed to help DHS and its numerous agencies, which include the U.S. Secret Service and Federal Emergency Management Agency, to manage government responses to such events as the 2010 earthquake and aftermath in Haiti and security and border control related to the 2010 Winter Olympics in Vancouver, British Columbia.

 "This is a representative list of sites that the NOC will start to monitor in order to provide situational

 awareness and establish a common operating picture under this Initiative," the document reads.

 Oh fine, so, the imminent Yeti invasion isn't something that needs to be monitored?
 Read the rest

 has long been a thorn in the flesh of US government agencies.
 But if my memory serves correctly, none of them ever managed to do what Microsoft did today: shut the site down.